Changissnz/selfinterest/README.md

 became a thing.
 A converted Catholic in one non-European land had a fifty-fifty chance of also being a populist, by the default of no additional knowledge on the context.
-And a converted Catholic that is a populist could not entirely be a populist, all because of their newfound faith.
-There were certain periods in time where Catholic priests, having arrived in foreign lands, were not well-received by the natives, since by the perspective of the natives, the priests were connected to foreign militaries that plan invasion into native land, once the natives have "opened the door" to the faith represented by the Catholic priests.
+And a converted Catholic that is a populist could not entirely be a populist all because of their newfound faith.
+There were certain periods in time where Catholic priests, having arrived in foreign lands, were not well-received by the natives, since by the perspective of the natives, the priests were connected to foreign militaries that plan invasion into native land once the natives have "opened the door" to the faith represented by the Catholic priests.
+Another commonly held view is that religious conversion, alone, is insufficient for any meaningful gain, for those that push for a common language, with undertones of inclusivity, to build and share connections over a stretch of space inadvertently encourage local despots, due to the possibility of governance decentralized relative to the shared faith.